-The decay spectrum is peaked approaching the kinematics of the process without radiation and behaves as $1/\left( \omega_{\bar{\nu}_\mu} - E_{\bar{\nu}_\mu} \right)$ near the endpoint.
+The decay spectrum is peaked approaching the kinematic endpoint of the process without radiation and behaves as $1/\left( \omega_{\bar{\nu}_\mu} - E_{\bar{\nu}_\mu} \right)$ near the endpoint, see Fig.~\ref{fig:pion_kaon_decay}.
 Integrating the (anti)neutrino energy spectrum up to $E_{\bar{\nu}_\mu} = \frac{1}{2} \left( m_\pi - \frac{m^2_\mu}{m_\pi - 2 \varepsilon}\right)$ regulates the dependence on the artificial cutoff parameter $\varepsilon$, c.f.
-Eq.~(\ref{eq:tree_level_soft_and_virtual_pion_decay_width_in_terms_of_the_experiment}), on the level of the decay width as well as in possible convolutions.\footnote{The integration over the $\epsilon$-suppressed region $ \omega_{\bar{\nu}_\mu} - \varepsilon \le E_{\bar{\nu}_\mu} \le \frac{1}{2} \left( m_\pi - \frac{m^2_\mu}{m_\pi - 2 \varepsilon}\right)$ contributes to observables as } Besides the end-point region, the (anti)neutrino energy spectrum is suppressed by more than three orders of magnitude compared to the intensity of the monochromatic line.
-ChPT power counting uncertainties are slightly larger than the linear in form factors $F_A$ and $F_V$ contribution in the case of pion decay and have a similar size in the case of kaon decay.
-For the kaon decay, the quadratic contribution from strong dynamics to the (anti)neutrino spectra exceeds the linear contribution indicating missing ingredients for the consistent series expansion as well as on the pure convergence of $\mathrm{SU}\left(3\right)$ perturbative series.
+Eq.~(\ref{eq:tree_level_soft_and_virtual_pion_decay_width_in_terms_of_the_experiment}), on the level of the decay width as well as in possible convolutions.\footnote{The integration over the $\epsilon$-suppressed region $ \omega_{\bar{\nu}_\mu} - \varepsilon \le E_{\bar{\nu}_\mu} \le \frac{1}{2} \left( m_\pi - \frac{m^2_\mu}{m_\pi - 2 \varepsilon}\right)$ contributes to the observables as } Outside the end-point region, the (anti)neutrino energy spectrum is suppressed by more than three orders of magnitude compared to the intensity of the monochromatic line.
+In the case of pion decay, the ChPT power counting uncertainties are slightly larger than the contribution of the linear in form factors $F_A$ and $F_V$.
+In the case of kaon decay, they have a similar size.
+For the kaon decay, the quadratic contribution from strong dynamics to the (anti)neutrino spectra exceeds the linear contribution, which indicates missing ingredients for the consistent series expansion as well as on the pure convergence of the $\mathrm{SU}\left(3\right)$ perturbative series.

 As an illustrative example, we compare the flux-averaged cross sections on $^{40} \mathrm{Ar}$ nucleus